fbonalair/traefik-crowdsec-bouncer/README.md

 This repository aim to implement a [CrowdSec](https://doc.crowdsec.net/) bouncer for the router [Traefik](https://doc.traefik.io/traefik/) to block malicious IP to access your services.
 For this it leverages [Traefik v2 ForwardAuth middleware](https://doc.traefik.io/traefik/middlewares/http/forwardauth/) and query CrowdSec with client IP.
 If the client IP is on ban list, it will get a http code 403 response.
 Otherwise, request will continue as usual.
+The bouncer can leverage use of a [local cache](https://github.com/patrickmn/go-cache) in order to reduce the number of requests made to the crowdsec local API.

 # Demo
 ## Prerequisites